 This committee coordinates and implements annual Homecoming activities.
-The committee shall consist of eleven faculty and staff and two students appointed by the Vice President of Scooba Campus.
+The committee shall consist of eleven faculty and staff and two students appointed by the President.

 3.4 Commencement Committees

 The Commencement Committees plan and implement commencement activities.
 A committee is named for the Scooba campus and for the Golden Triangle campus.
 Each committee shall consist of six administrators and faculty from the campus, who shall be appointed by the Vice President for Instruction.